Vyral/base-template/_posts/2019-01-29-5-ways-to-make-your-offer-stand-out.md

 {% include youtube.html %}

-When it comes to being a buyer in a buyer’s market, there are a few things that will give you an edge among the competition.
+When it comes to being a buyer in a buyer’s market, there are a few things that will give you an edge over the competition.
 In fact, the winning offer in a multiple-offer situation is often less than list price, meaning there are many other ways you can ensure a sale outside of simply offering the most. **Here are five tips to help you compete during a buyer’s market:**

 **1. Sell your home first.** Don’t buy a home before selling unless you can qualify for two mortgages.
 If you’re a first-time homebuyer, however, you’ll likely have an advantage over buyers who still have a home to sell.